Wagner Group–Russian Ministry of Defence conflict

 Conversely, Prigozhin portrayed himself as a populist figure confronting the military establishment.
-At several points throughout the invasion, he criticized the Russian command, and was due to his increased influence one of the few who complained to Putin about the military commanders.
+At several points throughout the invasion, he criticized the Russian command, and was one of the few who complained to Putin about the military commanders, due to his increased influence.
 Prigozhin primarily targeted the MoD, denoting its officials as corrupt.
 However, he also criticized other segments of the Russian elite, criticizing them for enjoying a luxurious life while ordinary people die in the war.
 He gained particular influence for his statements within the ultranationalist Russian milblogger community, according to the Institute for the Study of War.

 A graveyard for dead Wagner fighters in Tyumen, Russia.
 Prigozhin claimed the Ministry of Defence's mismanagement led to tens of thousands of Wagner deaths in Bakhmut.

-Tensions between the Wagner Group and MoD reached a critical juncture during the battle of Bakhmut with increasing isolation afterwards.
+Tensions between the Wagner Group and MoD reached a critical juncture during the battle of Bakhmut, with increasing isolation afterwards.
 Prigozhin repeatedly voiced his dissatisfaction with the Kremlin's inadequate ammunition supply, threatening to withdraw his forces unless his demands were fulfilled.
 He particularly blamed Shoigu and Chief of the General Staff Valery Gerasimov for significant casualties among Wagner fighters.

 Following the Russian proclamation of victory in Bakhmut in late May 2023, Wagner began to withdraw, giving way to regular troops.
 Internal conflicts persisted between Wagner and the military during this transition.
 Prigozhin claimed repeatedly that the Russian military assaulted his forces.
 A major surge in popularity came after he publicly accused influential individuals of actively sabotaging his highly profitable catering enterprise in association with the Russian military.
 This marked a notable shift in his public perception from a non-political to a political persona.
 In May 2024, Putin replaced Shoigu with Andrey Belousov as defence minister, appointing the former secretary of the Security Council of the Russian Federation.